99-Knots/PrettyYomitanCards/README.md

 # PrettyYomitanCards
-A humble attempt to create visually pleasing and functional flashcards for the vocabulary information provided by Yomitan.

 ## About this Project

-This repository aims to provide a practical template designed to enhance your Anki flashcards and seemlessly integrate with the Yomitan browser extension.
+This repository aims to provide a practical template designed to enhance your Anki flashcards and seemlessly integrate with the Yomitan browser extension through the use of HTML, CSS and JavaScript.

 Popup-dictionaries like Yomitan can offer a plethora of information for individual words and expressions.
 However, incorporating it all at once into a flashcard for study purposes can quickly lead to being overwhelmed by content.